starfederation/datastar/sdk/clojure/README.md

 ## Adapter behaviors:

-Ring adapters are not made equals.
+Ring adapters are not made equal.
 This leads to our SSE generators not having the exact same behaviors in some cases.

 ### SSE connection lifetime in ring when trying to store the sse-gen somewhere